maucejo/elsearticle/template/main.typ

   (u v)' = u' v + v' u #<eqb>
 $ <eq2>

-@eqa is a simple integral, while @eqb is the derivative of a product of two functions.
-These equations are grouped in @eq2.
+Eq. @eqa is a simple integral, while Eq. @eqb is the derivative of a product of two functions.
+These equations are grouped in Eq. @eq2.

 == Features

 === Table

-Below is @tab:tab1.
+Below is Table @tab:tab1.

 #let tab1 = {
   table(